top of page

 - Tania Del Rio, Mayor’s Office of Women’s Advancement

-In collaboration with the City of Boston Office of Human Services, Boston Public Health Commission and Benson-Henry Institute for Mind Body Medicine at MGH, series of programs focus on the benefits to one’s health and well-being of walking the labyrinth including reducing and managing stress.
+In collaboration with Boston Public Health Commission, programs introduce the benefits to one’s health and well-being of walking the Labyrinth.

-Meet & Greet, walk the moonlit labyrinth and enjoy live music.
-June: Under the Strawberry Moon; July: Under the Raspberry Moon; August: Under the August Moon
+une: Under the Strawberry Moon; July: Under the Raspberry Moon; and August: Under the August Moon

 SUNDAY AFTERNOON FOR FAMILIES & FRIENDS